How to make beautiful DIY Coffee Filter Roses

 When your coffee filters are dry, you may stack them according to color.
 I have provided detailed instructions for you here.
 To make the roses like I have shown you here, you will use two of the darker pink coffee filters and four of the lighter pink filters.

-- Fold each of your coffee filters in half so it kind of looks like a taco.
+1. Fold your first filter in half so it kind of looks like a taco.

 4. Fold the coffee filter in half one more time.